openhab/openhab-docs/ui/layout-pages-fixed.md

 Many special options though will only be available when you click on "Show Advanced".

 - **State Items**: Define the item that is used to retrieve the state of the element to reflect the state.
+Note it defaults to the Action Item but can be set to a different item if required.
 Reflecting the state can be either applying a color or using the opacity of that svg element.
 The reason why you can choose several states is that in some cases you might want use expressions.
 In this case you need to select all items that you use in this expression (see below for an example).